okaufmann/Carbonated/README.md

 If either `$carbonatedTimezone` or `$jsonTimezone` are undefined, `$databaseTimezone` will be used as a fallback.

 If `$databaseTimezone` is undefined, the app's timezone (found in `/config/app.php`) will be used as a fallback.

+If you are using Carbonated outside of Laravel, `$databaseTimezone` will default to `UTC`.